iogeek/Gardening4Engineers/_garden/diyHydroponic.md

 # Picking a nutrient mix
 I purchase commercial nutrient mixes.
 Ingredients between brands are inconsistent.
 To help understands the nutrients your setup will need, typing "hydroponic recipe edu" into your browser should bring up some peer reviewed publications.

-# Aeroponics worked for me
+# Aeroponics for the outdoors
-My outdoor lettuce / basil system sprays the root system from below.
+My outdoor lettuce / basil system sprays the roots from below.

  ![aeroponics system]({{ site.imagePath | relative_url }}/hydroponics/aeroponic.jpg)

 Problems I avoided:
 - Lighting expense.
-My hydroponic is outside thus
+No charge to use the the sun.

 Problems I continue to have:
 - Leaking.
 My mitigation is regular checks and planting strawberries underneath the hydroponics.